ibm-cloud-docs/discovery-data/crawler-plugin-build.md

 ## Crawler plug-in requirements
 {: #plugin-reqs}

-Ensure that you have the following items installed on the development server to develop a crawler plug-in by using this SDK:
+Make sure that the following items are installed on the development server that you will use to develop a crawler plug-in by using this SDK:

-- JDK 1.8 or higher
+- Java SE Development Kit (JDK) 1.8 or higher
 - [Gradle](https://gradle.org/install/){: external}
-- curl
+- cURL
-- sed
+- sed (stream editor)

 ## Obtaining the crawler plug-in SDK package
 {: #obtain-sdk}